Providing comprehensive water management solutions to the oil and natural gas industry.

-Sean is responsible for all legal and related functions of Hillstone.
-Prior to joining Hillstone, Sean served as Vice President, Deputy General Counsel and Assistant Corporate Secretary of Nuverra Environmental Solutions, Inc., where he oversaw all legal issues relating to operations, including managing Nuverra’s customer contracts and litigation.
+Sean is responsible for all legal related functions at Hillstone.
+Sean previously served as Vice President, Deputy General Counsel, and Assistant Corporate Secretary of Nuverra Environmental Solutions.

-Prior to joining Nuverra, Sean was an attorney with Thompson & Knight LLP in the firm’s Dallas, Texas office, where he practiced in the areas of finance and commercial real estate, focusing on complex loan transactions throughout the United States.
-Prior to practicing with Thompson & Knight, Sean was an attorney with Vinson & Elkins LLP in the firm’s Dallas, Texas office.
+Prior to joining Nuverra Sean was an attorney at Thompson & Knight LLP, in the firm’s Dallas office.
+At Thompson & Knight LLP he practiced in the areas of finance and commercial real estate, focusing on complex loan transactions throughout the United States.

-Sean received his Bachelor of Science degree in Psychology from Brigham Young University.
-Sean received his Juris Doctorate from the University of Pennsylvania Law School and a Certificate in Study of Business and Public Policy from the Wharton School, University of Pennsylvania.
+Sean received a Bachelor of Science degree in Psychology from Brigham Young University, a Juris Doctorate from the University of Pennsylvania Law School, and a Certificate in Study of Business and Public Policy from the Wharton School, University of Pennsylvania.

 Vice President of Engineering